magnetikonline/css-animation-event/README.md

 	- [removeTransitionEnd(element,handler)](#removetransitionendelementhandler)

 ## Why?
-The CSS3 [animation](http://www.w3.org/TR/css3-animations/) and [transition](http://www.w3.org/TR/css3-transitions/) modules both provide some rather useful DOM events which can be used to track the current state of an animation or transition - extremely useful for chaining future application logic as they progress and complete.
+The CSS3 [animation](https://www.w3.org/TR/css3-animations/) and [transition](https://www.w3.org/TR/css3-transitions/) modules both provide useful DOM events which can be used to track the current state of an animation or transition - extremely useful for chaining future application logic as they progress and complete.

-Whilst support for these event types is (thankfully) provided in virtually every browser that offers CSS3 [animations](http://caniuse.com/css-animation) and [transitions](http://caniuse.com/css-transitions), as a front-end developer you are still left with the issue of coding alternative program flow around browsers that don't support these CSS3 modules and therefore won't fire your animation/transition events.
+Whilst support for these events is (thankfully) provided in virtually every browser that offers CSS3 [animations](http://caniuse.com/css-animation) and [transitions](http://caniuse.com/css-transitions), as a front-end developer you are still left with the issue of coding alternative program flows where support isn't available and therefore won't fire your animation/transition event handlers.

 Consider the following example: